News

 When you hear the term “recycling,” mechanical recycling is likely the process that comes to mind.
 In mechanical recycling, plastics are reshaped into new products without changing their polymer structure.

 • How It Works: Plastics are cleaned, sorted by type, shredded, melted, and remolded into new items.
+This aligns with the collect–process–remanufacture model used across U.S. recycling systems (EPA).

 • End Products: Items like stretch film, trash bags, park benches, or car parts.

-2. What is Advanced Recycling?
+What Is Advanced Recycling?

 Depolymerization